Evidence

 Click here to download the summary from this live event or watch the webinar video archive below.

-February 17, 2023Clinical Outcomes Article / PublicationLearn More
+April 11, 2023Clinical Outcomes Economic Outcomes Article / PublicationLearn More

 Intended Audience: This activity is designed to meet the educational needs of medical directors, registered nurses, pharmacy directors, clinical pharmacists, specialty pharmacists, quality directors, as well as network physicians affiliated with various MCOs, health systems, and other payer organizations.